arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Thursday 04/16/2020 23:31 (UTC)`.
+The last change was detected on `Friday 04/17/2020 00:31 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code